Kaesler Wines – estate grown premium wines from ancient, dry grown Barossa Valley vineyards

 What they had bought was sold to them as “a lifestyle opportunity” with a vineyard, winery, restaurant, cottages and cellar door.
 However the first and most important change to make was to sort out the viticulture.
 Although they were good vineyards, they had been poorly farmed so it was important to implement a good viticulture program.
 Reid and his partners had a vision for the winery and saw the Barossa as an international brand.
 Reid wanted to be serious as a world player and that meant investing in the vineyards and viticulture.

 Barossan Soil and climate at Kaesler

-The most it has every produced is 7,200 bottles compared to the 1500 produced during the 2019 vintage.
+The most it has every produced in one year is 7,200 bottles compared to the 1500 produced during the 2019 vintage.
 Wine quality is fantastic, as Reid states but it was a difficult year due to frost, some rainfall during flowering which was windy; there were many issues.

 Reid explains; “What we do, is very different from what other vineyards do.
 It is more Burgundian where we look at the soil types and draw a ring around it and make the wines from that specific area of the vineyard.”

 Reid explains.
 “We make wines that reflect this wine and climate.
 Everything we do reflects our climate.
 We are good at doing that.”
 That explains why they are focused on Shiraz which responds so well to the soil and climate.
 Plus as Reid states, it is fun to make and as many of us know, Shiraz, it tastes good.